Obstetrics Fellowship Curriculum 2018-2019

 6. Supervise R1 admission and daily management of antepartum service patients.

 7. Provide initial consultation and ongoing prenatal care to patients in the perinatal offices of Obstetrix.
 Focus will be on patients referred from family practice clinics.
 Visits will be precepted by the obstetrician.
-Fellows are expected to provide thorough evaluation to 1 - 2 patients each half day.
+Fellows are expected to provide thorough evaluation to 1 to 2 patients each half day.

 8. Perform limited obstetric ultrasound at Swedish Family Medicine.